2013 Ford C-Max Hybrid Interior

 - "In addition, the C-MAX provides buyers a nicer interior for the $26,000 starting price, which is about $1,300 less than Prius v.
 However, the fully-equipped C-MAX with desirable options such as the power lift gate, MyFord Touch with navigation, reverse sensing system and panoramic sunroof, quickly pushes the price tax past $30,000." -- The Detroit Bureau

-The 2013 Ford C-Max has seats for five, and almost all reviewers who mentioned the front seats say that they're comfortable and supportive.
-Though the C-Max has slightly more passenger volume than the Toyota Prius v, reviewers are divided on which car has the more comfortable back seat.
-Though some reviewers say the back seat in the C-Max doesn't have as much space as the one in the Prius v, most agree that it's still a place where adults can sit comfortably.
+The 2013 Ford C-Max Hybrid seats five, and most reviewers say the front seats are comfortable and supportive.
+Though the C-Max Hybrid has slightly more passenger volume than the Toyota Prius v, reviewers are divided on which car has the more comfortable back seat.
+Though some reviewers say the back seat in the C-Max Hybrid doesn't have as much space as the one in the Prius v, most agree that it's still a place where adults can sit comfortably.

 - "In fact, the car surprises in terms of comfort for the driver and passenger.
 There's tons of head-room, and interior materials are slightly above average for a car of this price range." -- AutoGuide.com